Detective Case and Clown Bot in: Murder in the Hotel Lisbon review

 Detective Case and Clown Bot in: Murder in the Hotel Lisbon Review

-Detective Case and Clown Bot in: Murder in the Hotel Lisbon is an application by Nerd Monkeys.
+Detective Case and Clown Bot in: Murder in the Hotel Lisbon is an app created by Nerd Monkeys.
 Detective Case and Clown Bot in: Murder in the Hotel Lisbon was first published on .
-It is currently available on the following platforms: Steam, Other.
+It is available for Steam, Other.

 Detective Case and Clown Bot in: Murder in the Hotel Lisbon